Mayo Clinic Care Network Content

 Exercise

-Exercising may increase your muscle strength, flexibility and balance.
-Exercise can also improve your well-being and reduce depression or anxiety.
+Exercising may improve your muscle strength, walking, flexibility and balance.
+It also may help decrease depression and anxiety.

-Your doctor may suggest that you work with a physical therapist to learn an exercise program that works for you.
-You may also try exercises such as walking, swimming, gardening, dancing, water aerobics or stretching.
+Ask your healthcare professional to suggest a physical therapist who can help create an exercise program for you.
+Exercises that may help include walking, swimming, gardening, dancing, water aerobics and stretching.

-• Aim for your heel to strike the floor first when you're walking.
+• Put down your heel first when walking.

 Lifestyle and home remedies